 The great thing about truffles is that they are versatile – you can add just about anything to them to suit your taste: sea salt, coconut flakes, gluten-free crushed pretzels, crushed nuts, dried fruit, crushed candy canes, or even vegan bacon bits.
 And, if you are doing a vegan AIP diet, you can still add things like sea salt, coconut flakes, and dried fruit!

-A note about coconut milk: coconut milk is a delicious dairy milk alternative that is used in a lot of vegetarian and vegan cooking.
-It is important to read the ingredient list on the back of the can or box, as you may be surprised that even the coconut milk from your favorite health food store may be full of added ingredients and preservatives.
-Make sure the ingredients are basic, and pronouncable!
+This recipe calls for our vegan heavy cream recipe, however you can also use coconut milk.
+While coconut milk is a great dairy milk alternative, it’s important to read the ingredient list on the back of the can or box, as you may be surprised that even the coconut milk from your favorite health food store may be full of added ingredients and preservatives.
+In fact, it is for this very reason that we prefer to make our own homemade coconut milk recipe, it’s clean, and it’s easy!

-¾ cup organic coconut milk (if you are doing vegan AIP be sure to get coconut milk without guar gum added)
+3/4 cup vegan heavy cream or coconut milk (if you are doing vegan AIP be sure to get coconut milk without guar gum added, or, better yet, make our homemade recipe, linked above)

-Finely chop the bittersweet chocolate and put in a heat-proof bowl, setting aside.
+If not already in small pieces, finely chop the chocolate and put in a heat-proof bowl, and set aside.

 In a saucepan, heat coconut milk over medium high heat, until it just about to boil – when the small bubbles on the side just start to appear.
 Pour the heated coconut milk over the chopped chocolate and slowly whisk until the chocolate is melted by the hot coconut milk, and the mixture is smooth and creamy.